micha3/dokuwiki-plugin-geogebra/README.md

 Dokuwiki plugin for geogebra5 integration

 As announced above this is a Dokuwiki plugin, designed for geogebra5 integration.
-Is is an early try, so don't blame me for mistakes or low standard programming. :-)
+It is an early try, so don't blame me for mistakes or low standard programming. :-)

 Simply write something like
   \<ggb 480\>filename\</ggb\>